jakemcannon/jakemcannon/index.md

 layout: page
 ---

-I'm a current junior at Temple University studying Computer Science.
+I'm a current junior at [Temple University](https://www.temple.edu/) working on a Bachelor's degree in Computer Science.

 TEST